Eyesore123/car-mechanic-website-shop/README.md

 - Users can check their orders in the "My account" tab.
 Users can also toggle the newsletter status and delete their account.
 - All the code for firebase functions is included in the project files (and nodemailer is used for sending emails), but the current project setup uses SendGrid for sending emails.
 - Order confirmation gets sent to the customer's email and an email notification of a new order gets sent to the store owner.

+.env configured to use env variables on the server (root directory)